AlessandroI02/Oil-market-analysis/README.md

 # Hormuz Integrated Oil Research System V2.3

-Institutional-grade local Python research pipeline for evaluating listed integrated oil equities as expressions of a prolonged Strait of Hormuz disruption.
+local Python research pipeline for evaluating listed integrated oil equities as expressions of a prolonged Strait of Hormuz disruption.

 Repo boundary: this project is Repo 1 (upstream market intelligence).
 It is not a full valuation engine and not a final investment-conviction engine.